sofiework/gpu_prj2/README.md

 2. Performance (16 pts)

 We will go through your code to make sure the appropriate parallel programming practices discussed in the class are being followed along with the right CUDA functions being called.
-The evaluation metrics will be run for 100M array size.
 Please make sure your implementation is robust at this scale.
 Note: off-loading compute operations (e.g. final ‘merge’) to CPU is not allowed.

 >Note: multi-threaded host code is not permitted.